IBM/z_ansible_collections_samples/ims/ims_provisioning/roles/ims_proclib/README.md

 IMS Proclib operations
 =========

-This role creates configuration file in PROCLIB and copies PROCLIB members
+Creates a configuration file in PROCLIB and copies PROCLIB members.

 Requirements
 ------------